How to | Photograph Live Music

 Cracking your way in and etiquette

-A lens that offers a wide aperture is key, as you’ll want fast shutter speeds to be able to freeze movement from performers.
+Lens: A lens that offers a wide aperture is key, as you’ll want fast shutter speeds to be able to freeze movement from performers.
 Fortunately, this doesn’t always mean you have to spend a lot.
-After all, one of the cheapest lenses you can buy new is the humble 50mm f/1.8, its focal length and aperture both conducive to low-light performance photography.
+After all, one of the cheapest lenses you can buy new for most systems is a humble 50mm f/1.8, whose focal length and aperture are both conducive to low-light performance photography.
 This is a decent option to get started and have in your kit bag, although if you’re using an older model you may find the focusing motor a little tardy.

-Naturally, some more expensive lenses are ideal for this kind of photography, such as a 24-70mm f/2.8 option if you’re after a mixture of wide and closer portrait shots.
-These aren’t completely inaccessible, however, particularly with the likes of third-party options from the likes of Tamron and Sigma as well as secondhand examples.
+Naturally, some more expensive lenses are ideal for this kind of photography, such as a professional 24-70mm f/2.8if you’re after a mixture of wide and closer portrait shots.
+While these tend to be expensive, they aren’t completely inaccessible, particularly if you’re willing to shop second-hand, or look at a third-party lens manufacturer.

 Metering

 The metering mode you should use will depend on the scene you’re shooting.
-A well-lit scene, perhaps a theatre production or a band at an outdoor festival, will suit your camera’s default multi-segment/evaluative option, while the kinds of conditions in which only one performer is lit well would suit a spot or centre-weighted option.
+The kinds of conditions in which only one performer is lit well would suit a spot or centre-weighted metering mode.
+If you’re lucky enough to be in a situation with decent light, such as an outdoor festival, then it will suit your camera’s default multi-segment/evaluative option.

 The evaluative/matrix metering option is useful when you want to expose for both the main subject and surrounding areas….